xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 - **Rule 5** Emails are a medium for external communications.
-Emails are still useful even for internal communications if what you're going to write is long (needs to be saved to draft halfway) and has attachements.
+Emails are still useful even for internal communications if what you're going to write is long (needs to be saved to draft halfway) and has attachments.

 - **Rule 6** No one is expected to read their emails and everyone must be able to turn off their Slack notifications during their downtime.
 But incidents happen, and we need the team that's responsible